ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 When boot volumes are created during instance creation and automatic deletion is enabled for them.
 When you delete the instance, the boot volume is also deleted unless you disable this feature.

-To change the default setting of the auto-delete option of an existing block storage volume, follow these steps:
+To change the default setting of the autodelete option of an existing block storage volume, follow these steps:

 1. Locate the virtual server instance to which the volume is attached.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Compute > Virtual server instances**.
 1. Click the **Storage** tab to see all the volumes that are attached to the server.